Lucew/relationship-discovery/README.md

 ----
 # Reproducibility

+## Can you have the data?
+This repository contains the complete collections of similarity matrices computed for all the seven data sets mentioned in the paper.
+As we have received requests to make them accessible as CSV files, we now have added a script to transform the files in this repository to CSV.
+In order to do that, clone this repository, install the dependencies and run the script `Similarities2CSV.py`.

+In case you don't want to install the dependencies, you can also do it via docker by commenting out the last line and commenting in the line `CMD python Similarities2CSV.py` in the metrics [dockerfile](./Dockerfile_Metrics).

 ## Precomputed relationship measures
 Computing over 200 relationship measures for every of the seven datasets is the main computational bottleneck.
 Even when distributing the computations on a capable compute server, the results take days to complete.
 Using the precomputed